spekulatius/laravel-commonmark-blog/README.md

 ### Requirements

-- PHP 7.3 or higher
+- PHP 7.4 or higher
-- Laravel 6, 7 and 8
+- Laravel 8.75 or newer
 - Serving of `index.htm` files by your web-server (default for Nginx)

 ### Installation